Breakfast and sign-in begins at 8:45am. Program begins at 9:30am and concludes at 4:30pm.

+What is SNAP?
 SNAP is the federal Supplemental Nutrition Assistance Program, formerly called Food Stamps.

-E&T refers to Employment and Training activities, which are activities aimed at helping individuals become employed.
+What is E&T?E&T refers to Employment and Training activities, which are activities aimed at helping individuals become employed.
 Allowable E&T activities include things such as job search and job skills training programs.

-South Carolina has a high unemployment rate as well as a large number of people receiving SNAP benefits.
+Why is this important to SC?South Carolina has a high unemployment rate as well as a large number of people receiving SNAP benefits.
 Many SNAP recipients are able to work, but are not trained for the types of jobs currently available in SC.
 We need to prepare these individuals to return to work.
 Federal funding exists to support the work already being done in our state to prepare people for jobs; providers simply need to learn how to access and make use of it.

 At the conference, you will hear from state and federal representatives about the reimbursement program.
 After lunch, you will have the chance to have your questions addressed by the discussion panel of field experts, as well as spend time with partners from your region of the state discussing ways to take advantage of the reimbursement opportunity.